SkymouseStudios/skymse-jekyll/_drafts/2018-07-28-how-the-heck-to-do-social-media.md

 **Ownership**
 I recommend putting someone in charge.
 It's important for there to be a point-person who oversees the workflow, structure and substance of your plan.
 If there is no ownership your entire social media strategy will come crumbling down.

-### 2. Use a scheduler like Buffer or Hootsuite.

-Chances are you don't have time for doing social media every day of the week, not to mention it can quickly become overwhelming.

-I am personally a huge fan of [Buffer](https://www.google.com), I like the format, the organization system and how it lets me do what I want.
-You don’t necessarily need a social media manager like this, but I really believe it’s worth it.

-It lets you:

-* Schedule post ahead of time
-* Focus on creating and finding good content rather than trying to remember to schedule things at the right times and whatnot.
-* The analytics tools let you find out what your followers respond to, which is great reference as you evolve your master plan.
-Buffer has a free plan that works well, especially if you want to ease your way into things.

-### 3. Make a list of things you can offer and share.
+### Make a list of things you can offer and share.

 Be sure to have things that you can post on a weekly or daily basis as they happen, such as changes in Federal interest rates.
 (Super boring, but your followers might really dig that kind of stuff.)
-You also want to have ideas for posts that you can plan and schedule ahead of time, like Christmas or Veteran’s Day.
-Do you have a blog?
+Posts for Christmas or Veteran’s Day Plan can be planned ahead of time.

 Ideally you want to be sharing things YOU create.
-Not just sharing all the time.
+Not just re-sharing other posts.
 Sharing isn’t always caring.
 This isn’t a Coke commercial.

 #### Here are some started ideas: